 It would be easy to palm away the shift towards the more electronic sound and move into the charts as the decline of the traditional craft of songwriting by Swift; this is simply false.
 From her Dixie Chicks collaboration to her references to Chris Stapleton’s Tennessee Whiskey and Country past interwoven throughout the album, it’s clear that her DNA as a songwriter first and foremost remains the lifeblood of all of her work.
 Where other artists may lose their original fans in daring to move away from the genre that made them, Swift’s success has been keeping a grasp on listeners through maintaining her core audible essence, which extends far beyond just her voice.

 The album draws most of its collaborative production between the duo of Joel Little and Jack Antonoff, with the latter progressively increasing his notoriety in producing some of the deepest cutting tracks of the few years across a multitude of different artists’ albums.
-The stylistic differences between the two are strikingly clear; where Little produces the more radio-friendly ‘mainstream’ hits, Antonoff follows hot on the heels of his success of reputation’s Getaway Car in creating some of Lover’s deepest cuts amidst a broadly diverse soundspace that tend to fall under the ‘hidden gem’ category.
+The stylistic differences between the two are strikingly clear; where Little produces the more radio-friendly ‘mainstream’ hits, Antonoff follows hot on the heels of his success of reputation’s Getaway Car in creating some of Lover’s introspective symphonies amidst a broadly diverse soundspace that tend to fall under the ‘hidden gem’ category.
 Whilst the differences between the two could be argued to be a negative aspect, I’d argue it’s more of an attestation to the malleability of Swift’s vocals across a range of genres.

 Where Swift may have found herself back within the public gaze, she has now done so on her own terms.
 In building upon the traditional popstar model used across the 1989 era with renewed positive values and a documented firmer stance on cultural issues such as LGBTQ+ rights and sexism, she has established herself as the standard-bearer for the modern popstar.
 Lover has demonstrated that she is far beyond merely shaking off any negativity thrown in her direction; by justifiably retaliating and stating that ‘You are what you love’, she has found her ultimate success through spreading her newfound peace to others.
 Through this diverse and eclectic collection of infectiously joyous bops accompanied by the tear-jerkingly sombre melodies of helplessness and loss, Lover is a true triumph.
 There remains some mystifyingly beautiful about her music; whether she’s speaking of breakups or personal mortification at the nonattendance of romantic interests at your birthday party, her lyricism rarely fails to hit the mark.